 Latex foam is widely regarded as being a naturally cooler material than, say, memory foam.
 The bed won’t sleep cold, but it also doesn’t heat up excessively.
 Latex foam allows for better airflow and usually requires that you sleep more on top of the mattress versus in the mattress.
 In other words, latex mattresses tend to be slightly firmer, in general, and firmer beds tend to sleep cooler than softer beds since less of the mattress is in contact with your body.

 Like we talked about in the construction section above, latex foam is aerated, which means it has tiny little holes throughout the foam.
 These pinholes play a roll not only in dictating how firm or soft the mattress will be, but also in how hot or cold the mattress will sleep.
 For the record, these pinholes are necessary in the manufacturing process, but they have the added benefit of contributing to regulating the temperature of the mattress.

 The one trade off you’re going to experience with latex is that it’s not the best material for deadening movement.
-As you can see in the video below, there is some motion that reverberates through the mattress.
 Now, to be fair, this is a modern bed and it is leaps and bounds better than you’re grandma’s 45-year-old innerspring bed in terms of isolating movement, but it’s just not the best mattress for light sleepers who care about motion isolation above everything else.

 If you’re a sensitive sleeper who shares their bed with a restless sleeper, this might not be the best option for you.
 If both partners, however, sleep pretty smoothly through the night, Zenhaven should be just fine.